michael8rown/ansible/README.md

 * create a new user
 * set that user's password
 * add that user to sudo

-### Step 3: Post-installation tasks

-**Note: Must `arch-chroot /mnt` and then `cd archinstall` before proceeding.
-Hoping to integrate this into Step 2, but haven't yet.**

-Finally, run `4_post_install.sh`, which is an Ansible playbook that configures all the things the way I like them: GNOME extensions, WhiteSur icons, and setting all my desktop preferences.
+* run `/archinstall/4_post_install_sh` to complete installation (this is the Ansible playbook)

-### Step 4: Reboot
+### Step 3: Reboot

-The last step is to `reboot`, after which your environment should be set up exactly as defined in the scripts.
+Provided there were no errors along the way, the last step is to `umount -a && reboot`, after which your environment should be set up exactly as defined in the scripts.
 Enjoy!

 ### TODO